 - Our staff are friendly and welcoming, providing an inclusive and positive approach.
 They provide good role models for positive behaviour and are consistent in their approach in the day to day care of all the children.
 We are flexible in our routines to provide a positive environment for your child's needs and provide personal care such as changing nappies.

 - Personal Health Care Plans can be adopted if necessary and staff will be trained in giving the appropriate medication for your child if required.
 Should your child require regular prescribed medication then you will be asked to complete and sign a Medication Permission form.
-You will be informed of the administration of the medicine and be asked to sign a form in accordance with Little Doves Christian Pre-School's Health and Hygiene Policy.
+You will be informed of the administration of the medicine and be asked to sign a form in accordance with Little Doves Christian Pre-School's Health Policy and Administration of Medicine procedure..

 - Most of our staff are trained in First Aid and are able to complete accident forms if necessary.
 Our staff are vetted and a vigorous recruitment process is in place.
 The manager is our designated safeguarding person and all other staff are trained to the required safeguarding level.

-- All our policies and procedures are updated regularly and available for all parents/carers to read and copies can be provided upon request.
+- All our policies and procedures are updated regularly and available for all parents/carers to read in our Policies and Procedures File on the sign-in table in the main hall and copies can be provided upon request.
 Please ask a member of staff.

 - Activities can be adapted to ensure that your child is able to interact fully within the environment.
 Visual strategies, such as visual time tables, are used to help them understand the pre-school's routines.
 Our quiet corner is welcoming and provides a space to read or rest should your child require a retreat.